openfoodfacts/openfoodfacts-kotlin/README.md

 ## 🤝 Third party applications
 If you use this SDK, feel free to open a PR to add your application in this list.

+<p>We are also very interested in learning what the Open Food Facts data is used for.
+It is not mandatory, but we would very much appreciate it if you <a href="mailto:reuse@openfoodfacts.org?subject=Open%20Food%20Facts%20Data%20reuse">tell us about your re-uses</a> so that we can share them with the Open Food Facts community.
+You can also <a href="https://forms.gle/hwaeqBfs8ywwhbTg8">fill this form</a> to get a chance to get your app featured.</p>
 ## 🧑‍🤝‍🧑 Authors
 - [Chris Hatton](https://github.com/chris-hatton) (christopherhattonuk@gmail.com)